Delboy/DryDrops/README.md

     `pip3 install dj_database_url`
 2. Then once that is installed type the command:
     `pip3 install psycopg2-binary`
-3. Then, to make sure heroku installs all your apps requirements when you deploy it, run the command:
+3. Then, to make sure Heroku install all your apps requirements when you deploy it, run the command:
     `pip3 freeze > requirements.txt`
 4. Next, navigate to your setting.py file in your main project folder.
 At the top of the file add the line:
     ```